Nordstrom Store Credit Card 2023 Review

 Your APR for purchases is based on your creditworthiness and where you’re using the card.
 These variable rates are something to keep in mind if you normally carry a balance.

-The penalty APR is a variable rate is extra high, so you definitely don’t want to miss any payments.
+The penalty APR is a variable rate that is extra high, so you definitely don’t want to miss any payments.
 Late payments will cost you up to $38 and the fee.

 NORDSTROM CREDIT CARD Interest Rates and Interest Charges